Rajasimhareddybolla/Final_project_cs50w/code_wars/things_i_learnt.md

 404 error ==> not found
 403 error ==> found you are authinicated but not allowed to do that 401 error ==> not authinicated

+while running js on multiple files it may cause some error like some thing not found like that then i strongly recomende you to do this with following set of conditions const div = document.getElement(".form") if (div){
+    div.addEventListener("click")
+    ....execution part
+ }
+ otherwise if you use like this document.getElement(".form").addEventListner ==> it stop at that poing and wont  let you to do the remining ones